Attaching a Tag Not Assigned in Florida

 Our Jacksonville criminal defense attorneys have seen this happen multiple times at the fault of the dealership as well.
 The dealer will say that they will take care of the paperwork and mail the registration in, but nothing happens, and that person than ends up with a criminal traffic ticket for attaching tag not assigned.

-Elements of the crime:
+Elements of the crime include:

 - The registration license plate or validation sticker was not lawfully issued and assigned to that vehicle; and